At a glance

 Final verdict – is it worth it?

-The Ryobi RJS18-0 is exactly what a budget pick should be: honestly positioned, competently built and priced at a point where its limitations are expected rather than disappointing.
-At around £55 body only it is half the price of any professional rival in this comparison, and for a homeowner cutting kitchen worktops, garden timber, shelving and occasional curves, it handles all of those tasks without complaint.
-The performance gap versus the professional tier is real, but it is the right size for the intended use case – large enough to be measurable in testing, small enough to be irrelevant for weekend DIY.
+The Ryobi RJS18-0 is exactly what a solid budget pick should be – honestly positioned, competently built and priced at a point where its limitations are expected and acceptable.
+It is roughly half the price of any professional rival in this comparison, and for a homeowner who genuinely needs a jigsaw for kitchen fitting, shelf cutting and occasional garden timber work, it handles all of those tasks without complaint.

 Share on socials: